A Quarter of Netflix Subscribers Also Have Apple TV+ - The Mac Observer

 Around 25 percent of Netflix subscribers also have Apple TV+, according to data released this week by software firm Reelgood (via AdWeek.)
 That’s higher than the percentage of Netflix subscribers who pay for HBO Max (13 percent) and Peacock Premium (just 3 percent).
-Meanwhile, 90 percent of subscribers to Peacock Premium, Apple TV+, and HBO Max also subscribe to Netflix.
+Meanwhile, close to 90 percent of subscribers to Peacock Premium, Apple TV+, and HBO Max also subscribe to Netflix.
 As for the other services, 85 percent of Hulu, Prime Video, and Disney+ subscribers also subscribe to Netflix.

 How Users Pair Netflix With Other Streaming Services